twisted/twisted/docs/web/howto/using-twistedweb.rst

-the ``twisted.application.strports.service`` function will be used to build a service instance that will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a :api:`twisted.web.server.Site <twisted.web.server.Site>` .
+the ``twisted.application.strports.service`` function will be used to build a service instance that will be used to make the application listen on a TCP port (80, in case direct web serving is desired), with the listener being a :py:class:`twisted.web.server.Site` .
 The resulting file can then be run with ``twistd -y`` .
 Alternatively a reactor object can be used directly to make a runnable script.